Learn how to make the best smoked chicken thighs with crispy skin using a Pit Boss pellet grill!

 Chicken thighs only need a little bit of trimming before smoking them on the Pit Boss but it makes a BIG difference.

-Flip the chicken thighs over so the bottoms are exposed and trim away the loose flabby skin that is likely hanging off each one.
+Flip the chicken thighs over so the bottoms are exposed and trim away the loose flabby skin that is likely hanging off each one with a good knife.

 This loose skin will never get crispy while tucked under the chicken in the smoker and is best to just discard.